kapouer/window-page/README.md

 ## Chains

-- init: empty document is ready
 - route: pathname changed and document is not prerendered; can set `state.doc`.
-- ready: modified document is ready
+- ready: document is ready
 - build: pathname changed and document is not prerendered
 - patch: pathname changed and document is not prerendered, or query changed
 - setup: visible, on first view or pathname changed